 This past spring, we changed a lot of hose bibbs that froze and broke over the past winter.
 This upcoming spring, we would like to see that fewer of our customers start the new season with hose bibbs that froze and broke over the winter.

-To prevent hose bibbs from breaking, if they are not the frost free type, they must be winterized properly.
+To prevent hose bibbs from breaking, if they are not the frost-free type, they must be winterized properly.

-For the plain (old style) hose spigots, there hoefully is a valve inside the house above the spigot that isolates the water supply line to the spigot.
+For the plain (old style) hose spigots, there hopefully is a valve inside the house above the spigot that isolates the water supply line to the spigot.
 That valve must be closed completely and then the valve outside must be opened to allow all the water in the line to drain out by gravity.

-Also, the code requires the following for hose spigots:
+Also, the Code requires the following for hose spigots: